• Unique stories of an art collection

 Five centuries of Italian art at MET

-The Metropolitan Museum hold 532 Italian paintings by almost three hundreds artists, ranging
+The Metropolitan Museum holds 532 Italian paintings by almost three hundred artists, ranging

 from Middle Ages to Nineteenth Century.